EugWongy/EugWongy/README.md

 ### Hi!
 I'm Eugene 👋

 I believe that data can help take us a long way in making better decisions.
 I’m passionate about evidence-based decision making and the practical use of it.
-My areas of interest lie in the practical application of Welfare and Social Economics- the study of the relationship between resource allocation in society and social well-being.
+My areas of interest lie in the practical application of Welfare Economics- the study of the relationship between resource allocation in society and social well-being.

 ---